How To Stop Brakes From Squeaking Without Taking Tire Off? [No More Noise!]

-Brakes squeaking can be a frustrating and embarrassing problem for any driver.
-You try to come to a smooth stop at a red light, but instead, your brakes screech like a banshee on a bad day.
+Brakes making noise can be really annoying for any driver.
+You try to come to a smooth stop at a red light.
+But instead, your brakes screech loudly.

 Why Do Brakes Squeak?